Missionary Spotlight: Dr. Fermín A. Whittaker

 Fermín has preached evangelistic crusades in the United States and other countries, has been a guest lecturer at several Southern Baptist seminaries, and has been involved in local denominational and civic affairs.

-He received a bachelor of theology degree from Toronto Baptist Seminary (BTS) in 1964, and also earned a master of divinity degree from BTS in 1987.
+He received a bachelor of theology and master of divinity degrees from Toronto Baptist Seminary in 1964 and 1987, respectively.
 Fermín attended California Baptist College (now University), earning a bachelor of arts degree in 1969.
 He earned a doctor of ministry degree from Golden Gate Baptist Theological Seminary in Mill Valley in 1992.
 California Baptist University bestowed an honorary doctor of divinity degree on Fermín in 1997.

-Fermín and his wife, Carmen, have two sons, Carlos and Eduardo, and three grandchildren.
+Fermín and his wife, Carmen, have two sons, Carlos and Eduardo, and five grandchildren.

 Dr. Whittaker’s message to California Southern Baptists: